This article is part of research towards a guide on options for morning tea.

 We are confident that Dilmah tea is free of both child labour and slave labour and that their staff are treated well.
 We also like that Dilmah tea is fully processed in Sri Lanka (right through to final packaging), as that maximises the number of good Dilmah jobs available to Sri Lankans.
 We recommend all Dilmah products.

-The following brands all appear to be uncertified, but we checked their websites for any claims about the treatment of workers in supply chains: Healtheries, Bell, Choysa, Chanui, Arkadia, Higher Living, Ti Ora.
-Of these, we only found two claims that seemed relevant to worker treatment:
+The following brands all appear to be uncertified, but we checked their websites for any claims about the treatment of workers in supply chains: Healtheries, Choysa, Chanui, Arkadia, Higher Living, Ti Ora.
+Of these, we only found one claim that seemed relevant to worker treatment:

 Our recommendations are listed below, first organised by brand, second by product type.
 Note that, if you are looking for tea for commercial or corporate contexts (e.g. tea in 2kg boxes, or single-serve sachets for your motel) these are listed here.